 Clinical and experimental evidence for an interaction of mental health with inflammation, kynurenine and catecholamine pathway activity and systemic availability of serotonin and dopamine in COVID-19 is scarce.
-To address this question, we analyzed the effects of demographic, clinical, psychometric (anxiety, depression, mental stress), inflammation- and SARS-CoV-2-related factors on the kynurenine pathway activity, serotonin levels as well as the catecholamine pathway in two cohorts of SARS-CoV-2 patients: the cross-sectional SIMMUN cohort and the published longitudinal INCOV cohort (Su et al., 2022).
+To address this question, we analyzed the effects of demographic, clinical, psychometric (anxiety, depression, mental stress), inflammation- and SARS-CoV-2-related factors on the kynurenine pathway activity and associated serotonin levels as well as the catecholamine pathway in two cohorts of SARS-CoV-2 patients: the cross-sectional SIMMUN cohort and the published longitudinal INCOV cohort (Su et al., 2022).

 Materials and Methods